laradock/laradock/DOCUMENTATION/content/guides/index.md

 <a name="InstallCleanHouse"></a>
 ### Need to clean house first?
 Make sure you are starting with a clean state.
-For example, do you have other LaraDock containers and images?
+For example, do you have other Laradock containers and images?
 Here are a few things I use to clean things up.

 - Delete all containers using `grep laradock_` on the names, see: [Remove all containers based on docker image name](https://linuxconfig.org/remove-all-containners-based-on-docker-image-name).